shadielfares/hldr/README.md

 # hldr
 This is a repo called HardLessonsDoneRight, basically I'm trying to make an AI coding mentor that actively helps you become a better programmer without spoon-feeding you info.

+PLEASE REACH OUT IF U WANT TO HELP WITH THIS PROJECT

 ## Project Road-Map:

 ### Phase 1: Project Setup and Initial Foundation